 Any time you order linen from me, I will supply you with the shrinkage factors for the linen – both across the width and along the length.
 Using these two factors you can determine the amount of extra fabric you need in order to allow for shrinkage.
 If you know exactly how much the linen will shrink, shrinking before cutting is not a necessity – which makes laying out and construction much easier!

-Just for your information, the shrinkage factors on my previous bolt were: Width: 1.02, Length: 1.11.
-If you want to cut a corporal that is 21 inches square (before hemming), do this:
+Just for your information, the shrinkage factors on my previous bolt were: Width: 1.06, Length: 1.o5.
+If you want to cut a corporal that is 22 inches square (before hemming), do this:

-It’s much easier to work with linen while the size is still in it.
+Because it’s so much easier to work with linen while the size is still in it, knowing the amount of shrinkage to expect is very helpful.
 You need to shrink the piece before hemming, however.
 If you don’t, your stitches will be loose after shrinking.

-Note: While the pre-cuts will never be smaller than these dimensions, they are sometimes larger.
+Note: While the pre-cut linens will never be smaller than these dimensions, they are sometimes larger.

 I will also cut custom sizes.
 Please feel free to ask for prices on custom cuts.